spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ### Current tests

+#### Automated test gyms

-Tests can be run by following these steps:
+Some test gyms can be run as automated tests.
+To discover and run these tests:
   1. In the Unreal Editor, on the GDK Toolbar, select Schema.
   1. Select Snapshot to generate a snapshot.
   1. Open the Session Frontend: Window -> Developer Tools -> Session Frontend.